Willy Wonka & the Chocolate Factory: Plot

-Charlie Bucket, a 12-year-old poor paperboy, passes Willy Wonka's chocolate factory, where a tinker tells him that nobody ever enters or exits the building.
-Charlie's Grandpa Joe reveals that Wonka had shut down the factory due to espionage from rival confectioners.
-Though production resumed three years later, the factory remained closed to the public and the new workers are unknown.
+Charlie Bucket, a 12-year-old paperboy from a poor family, passes by Willy Wonka's chocolate factory in Charlie's town, where a tinker tells him that nobody ever enters or exits the building.
+Charlie's grandfather, Joe, reveals that Wonka shut down the factory some years earlier due to espionage from rival confectioners.
+Though production resumed three years later, the factory remained closed to the public and the identities of the new workers remain unknown.

-Wonka announces that he has hidden five Golden Tickets in Wonka Bars; the finders of the tickets will receive a private tour of the factory and a lifetime supply of chocolate.
-The first four tickets are found by gluttonous Augustus Gloop, spoiled Veruca Salt, gum-chewer Violet Beauregarde, and television-addicted Mike Teevee.
-A mysterious man is seen whispering to each child.
+The next day, it is globally announced that Wonka has hidden five Golden Tickets in Wonka Bars; the finders of the tickets will receive a private tour of the factory and a lifetime supply of chocolate.
+The first four tickets are found by the gluttonous West German Augustus Gloop, the spoiled Veruca Salt, the gum-loving Violet Beauregarde, and the television-loving Mike Teevee.
+A mysterious man is seen speaking to each child.

+Then, someone in Paraguay claims to have found the last ticket, but the authorities discover that it was forged.
 On the day before the factory tour, Charlie finds money in a gutter and uses it to purchase a Wonka Bar, which contains the fifth Golden Ticket.
 On his way home, he encounters the man who spoke to the other winners.
-Introducing himself as Arthur Slugworth, one of Wonka's rivals, the man offers Charlie a large sum of money in exchange for a sample of Wonka's latest invention, the Everlasting Gobstopper.
-Arriving home with the Golden Ticket, Charlie chooses Grandpa Joe as his chaperone.
+The man introduces himself as Arthur Slugworth, one of Wonka's rivals, and offers Charlie a large sum of money in exchange for a sample of Wonka's latest invention, the Everlasting Gobstopper.
+Arriving home with the Golden Ticket, Charlie asks Grandpa Joe to chaperone him to the factory.